Alberta's Newborn Metabolic Screening Program

-Healthcare providers work with parents (or guardians) to screen for certain treatable conditions (metabolic, endocrine, cystic fibrosis, and sickle cell disease).
+Healthcare providers work with parents (or guardians) to screen for certain treatable conditions (metabolic, endocrine, cystic fibrosis, sickle cell disease, and severe combined immunodeficiency).

 - Newborn blood spot screening helps your doctor or midwife find conditions that can be treated early to prevent health problems, improve your baby's health and may even save your baby's life.
 It’s the best way to tell if your baby has a treatable condition that you, your doctor or your midwife might not know about.

 - It’s best to have the newborn blood spot screen completed at the hospital when your baby is between 24 and 72 hours old, before your baby goes home.
 If it is not completed at the hospital, it will be completed at a home visit, clinic visit or at a lab in your community.

 - Your doctor or midwife will have results by the time your baby is two weeks old.

 The map does not show the actual location of this Organization or Service.

 Service Providers May Include

 doctors, midwives, nurse practitioners (NPs), registered nurses (RNs)